tjtryon/Harvard_Masters_Courses/README.md

 If any derivative work is created from this code (which is **strongly discouraged** for academic integrity reasons), proper attribution must include:

-> "Works include code or programming created by TJ Tryon tj@tjtryon.com © Copyright 2024 TJ Tryon, All Rights Reserved."
+> "Works include code, programming and/or documentation created by TJ Tryon tj@tjtryon.com © Copyright 2025 TJ Tryon, All Rights Reserved."

 ## ⭐ Academic Journey